 Kinesiopathology includes problems with alignment and motion.
 In it, the body may be fixated or unable to move properly, or it can have abnormal joint motions.
 When there are mobility issues, the patient may overcompensate for these problems.
 This can lead to misalignment issues.
 In neuropathology, nerves can be pinched or hyperactive.
 There may be pain or numbness.
 With myopathology, there may be muscle weakness, spasms, neuropathy, fibrosis, or atrophy.
 When there is edema, swelling, and inflammation, histopathology is involved.
 Biochemical changes can lead to degeneration.
 There is recent suggestion that the VSC actually has 9 components, which include the following four additions: angiology, inflammatory response, anatomy, and physiology.5

 Current Views of Subluxation

 The American Chiropractic Association (in 2000) “reaffirms the core principle of the subluxation”.
 Chiropractic care is, at its core, meant to provide “manual manipulation/adjustment of the articulations…to reduce subluxations”.
-The subluxation is described as being “a complex of functional and/or structural and/or pathological articular changes that…may influence…general health”.
-The ACA has even referred to subluxation in federal legislation.6
+This misalignment of the spine is described as being “a complex of functional and/or structural and/or pathological articular changes that…may influence…general health”.
+The ACA has even referred to this spine misalignment in federal legislation.6